 The Chief of Staff shall serve as the chief administrative officer of the Medical Staff.
-In the temporary absence of the Chief of Staff, the other members of the MEC shall assume all duties and have the authority of the Chief of Staff in the following order, if available: Director of Medicine; Director of Surgery; Chief Medical Officer; Director of Credentialing.
+In the temporary absence of the Chief of Staff, the other members of the MEC shall assume all duties and have the authority of the Chief of Staff in the following order, if available: Chief of Staff Elect, Immediate Past Chief of Staff, Director of Medicine; Director of Surgery; Director of Credentialing.
 The Chief of Staff shall: